1. Cats attack your ankle because they think it's prey

-Has your cat ever randomly attacked your foot when you were walking past?
-That happens because your moving foot triggers their innate behavior of having to chase things.
-Moreover, your feet are the perfect shape and size of prey.
-Especially if you were fuzzy socks that could mimic small animals.
+Has your cat ever accidentally attacked your foot as you were walking by?
+This happens because your moving foot triggers their innate behavior of chasing things.
+Also, your feet are the perfect booty shape and size.
+Especially if you wear fluffy socks that can imitate small animals.

-If you're not sure if your cat actually likes you or not, try paying attention to their eyes when they look at you.
-When a cat slowly opens and closes its eyes, it is a sign of affection and you know that your cat sees you as a friend.
+If you're not sure if your cat really likes you or not, try noticing her eyes when she looks at you.
+When a cat slowly opens and closes its eyes, it's a sign of affection, and you know your cat sees you as a friend.

 Cats have different ways of communicating.
 They only meow to communicate with us humans.
-It is believed that it is manipulative behavior in which the cats find out which noises are most effective in getting their owners to do what they want.
+This is believed to be a manipulative behavior, with the cats figuring out which snouts are most effective in getting their owners to do what they want.

-You might have heard that the reason cats fit into such tiny objects is that they do not have a collarbone.
-However, they actually do have a small collarbone.
-Unlike in humans, a cat's collarbone is not attached to other bones so it enables them to squeeze into narrow spaces.
+You may have heard that cats fit into such tiny objects because they don't have a collarbone.
+In fact, they have a small collarbone.
+Unlike humans, the cat's collarbone is not connected to other bones, allowing it to squeeze into tight spaces.

-Cat whiskers are embedded deep in an area of nerves and are connected to the sensitive muscular and nervous systems.
-This explains their great sensitivity and that your animal will react when a small change occurs around them.
-You should also know that whiskers can become painful when dirty or damaged.
+Cats' whiskers are deeply embedded in a nerve area and connected to the delicate muscular and nervous systems.
+This explains their great sensitivity and that your animal reacts to small changes in its environment.
+You should also know that whiskers can become painful when they are dirty or damaged.

-#6 A cat can run to the speed of about 30 mph over short distances
+6. A cat can run up to 30 km/h for short distances

-An average house cat with no training can run up to 30 mph.
-In comparison: humans can only run to the speed of about 27 mph.
-Despite having longer legs...
+An average house cat that is not exercised can run up to 30 mph.
+For comparison, humans can only run at a speed of around 27 mph.
+Although she has longer legs...

-Given the fact that most cats are only about two feet tall, this is very impressive!
+Considering that most cats are only about a meter tall, that's very impressive!

-Research has shown that frequencies between 20 and 140 Hz promote bone growth and fracture healing.
-And this is exactly where the purring of most cats lies.
+Research has shown that frequencies between 20 and 140 Hz promote bone growth and healing of fractures.
+And it is precisely in this range that most cats purr.

-Because they are true carnivores, domestic cats have a mutation in their taste receptors that lack the ability to recognize sweetness.
+Being true carnivores, domestic cats have a mutation in their taste receptors that robs them of their ability to detect sweetness.

-Contrary to popular belief milk can cause stomach aches or diarrhea in cats as most of them are 'lactose intolerant.
+Contrary to popular belief, milk can cause stomach pain or diarrhea in cats, as most of them are "lactose intolerant".